WilleIshere/SimplerKokoro/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-description: File a bug report to help us improve Simpler_Kokoro.
+about: How to make a bug report
+title: "[BUG]"
 labels: bug
+assignees: WilleIshere

 ---

 **Describe the bug**